2022 Maccabiah Games

 The 2022 Maccabiah Games (משחקי המכביה 2022) took place in Israel from July 14–25, 2022, and are also referred to as the 21st Maccabiah Games (המכביה ה-21).
 The Maccabiah Games are open to Jewish athletes from around the world, and to all Israeli citizens regardless of their religion.
 Israeli former Olympic judo medalist Arik Zeevi served as Maccabiah Chairman.
 Approximately 10,000 athletes from 80 countries competed in 42 sports categories.
+The 21st Maccabiah Games were originally scheduled for 2021, but were postponed and held in 2022 due to the global COVID-19 pandemic.

 History

-The Maccabiah Games were named for ancient Jewish warrior Judah Maccabee from the village of Modi'in, who led the Maccabean Revolt against the Seleucid Empire from 167–160 BCE.
+The Maccabiah Games were named for ancient Jewish warrior Judah Maccabee from the village of Modi'in, who led the Maccabean Revolt against the Seleucid Empire from 167 to 160 BCE.
 They were first held in 1932.
 In 1961, the Games were recognized as Regional Games by the International Olympic Committee.
 The Games are overseen by Maccabi World Union.

 Among other Olympic and world champions, swimmer Mark Spitz won 10 Maccabiah gold medals before earning his first of nine Olympic gold medals.
 The Games are the second-largest sports gathering in the world, by number of participants.
 At the 2017 Maccabiah Games, the nations that won the most medals were Israel, the United States, Australia, Canada, and Hungary.

-Opening ceremonies
+Opening ceremony

-The opening ceremonies took place on July 14, 2022, at Teddy Stadium in Jerusalem, Israel, which was also designated as the "Capital of the Maccabiah" for the Games.
+The opening ceremony took place on July 14, 2022, at Teddy Stadium in Jerusalem, Israel, which was also designated as the "Capital of the Maccabiah" for the Games.
 Israeli gymnasts and Olympic champions Linoy Ashram and Artem Dolgopyat lit the ceremonial torch at the opening ceremony.
 Torches were carried by Tokyo Olympic taekwondo medalist Avishag Semberg; swimmer Anastasia Gorbenko; paralympic swimmers Mark Malyar and Arab-Israeli Iyad Shalabi, and Jewish-American-Israeli Olympic and major league baseball player Ian Kinsler.
 Israeli pop singers Eden Ben Zaken and Static & Ben El Tavori performed.

-United States President Joe Biden attended the opening ceremonies, cheering on the US delegation of 1,400 athletes—larger than the US delegation to the 2020 Summer Olympics.
+United States President Joe Biden attended the opening ceremony, cheering on the US delegation of 1,400 athletes—larger than the US delegation to the 2020 Summer Olympics.
 He said to them: "I’m so damn proud of you...
 Godspeed and go get ‘em, guys."
 He became the first American president to attend the Maccabiah Games.